JaysonAllman/DTSC-Fraud-Project/README.md

 ## Clear Findings

 The **Fraud Trends Dashboard** enables organizations and analysts to **quickly identify trends, recurring fraud types, and emerging threats** over time without manually reading IC3 reports.
 By aggregating keyword occurrences and using AI-generated summaries, users can make data-driven decisions and detect patterns in cybercrime activities.
-Our Semantic Search allows users to answer there own questions by searching it themselces.
+Our Semantic Search allows users to answer there own questions by searching it theselves.

 ### Key Insights